ApeWorX/ape/docs/plugins.rst

 The pragma spec of the compilable files within the folder is checked and then used to decide if a new compiler needs to be downloaded or if the version matches one of the currently installed compiler versions.
 The contracts are then grouped by compiler type and version and fed into the corresponding compiler to compile them.
-These are then output as a JSON file to the ``.builds`` directory.
+These are then output as a JSON file to the ``.build`` directory.
 They can then be deployed on the chain from the console or a script.

 Source type